ooz/blog/2022/real-engineering.md

 They only have regular windows, but experimental tubing in the walls which was supposed to reduce air traffic noise.
 The experiment failed and better windows weren't installed.

-Software engineering can go wrong, so does real engineering.
+Software engineering can go wrong, so can real engineering.

 ## Ending on High Notes